HumanSignal/label-studio/docs/source/guide/backend.md

 ---
 title: Backend
 type: guide
-order: 106
+order: 103
 ---

 This is an example of the backend that can be used with the React frontend part.
-By default, the backend uses label tool scripts found in `build` path.
+By default, the backend uses the build found in `build` path.

 ## Linux & Ubuntu guide